D'Onta Foreman Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- In terms of defending against the run, the Texans are 32nd in the league, conceding 143.4 yards per game.
+- In terms of defending against the run, the Texans are 32nd in the league, giving up 143.4 yards per game.

-- This season the Texans have given up 25 rushing TDs.
-They are ranked 31st in the NFL in that category.
+- Foreman and the Titans will face off against the NFL's 31st-ranked defense in terms of rushing touchdowns conceded (25).

 Recent Performances